 Common CRI Questions

 The higher the CRI, the more realistic the colours under that light will be.
 A CRI of 80 is common in many light bulbs on the market, and many consider this as a standard.
 Bulbs that have CRI scores below 80 are considered poor in CRI lighting.
-By simply choosing bulbs that have the highest CRI rating, you can see a big difference in light and colour quality.
+It makes complete sense to simply choose bulbs that have the highest CRI rating - we can guarantee that you’ll see a big difference in light and colour quality.
 It is important to remember that bulbs with higher CRI are perfect for spaces where you want to display different colours and textures in the highest quality.
 However, some rooms may require a more toned-down feel – it really does depend on what type of feel you’re going for.

-Is There any Difference in Light Bulb Types?
-Yes.
-Since different bulbs have different light qualities, they can give out a different light even if they score the same in the CRI.
-For example a CFL bulb can have a more “yellow” toned light, although desirable in some situations, a yellow light can make objects harder to see.
-Conversely, LED light bulbs, however, give a clear white light, which not only helps to enhance the tone of the colors, it also makes them more vivid.
+Absolutely, yes.
+Since different bulbs have different light qualities, their colour output can be very different, even if they score the same in the CRI.
+For example, CFL bulbs often have a more “yellow” toned light, although desirable in some situations, a yellow light can make objects harder to see.
+Conversely, LED light bulbs to give a clear white light, which not only helps to enhance the tone of the colours in the room, it also makes them more vivid.
 Turns out that “good selfie lighting” actually has a great science behind it.
 Who would have known?